A savvy cat named Quinn is wont to walk -

 Still full of anger’s strong and latent heat.

-While doing chores or crafting there as friends,
+While doing chores or crafting there with praise,

-They made their gossip vocal on the prowl.
+They made their gossip known through firm belief.

 These daily deals maintained through passing time -